David Nepomuceno – First Filipino to compete in Olympics

 In 1927 he won the 100m (11.0) but failed to defend his 200m title, finishing third at the Far East Games.

 Although David was still top 10 in the world by 1927.
 He had fallen behind a fresh upcoming star, 21-year-old Anselmo Gonzaga.
-Who broke the Philippine Record with a mark of 10.5s, Nepomuceno had held since 1924.
+Who broke the Philippine Record with a mark of 10.5s, which Nepomuceno had held since 1924.

 David died in action during World War II and several other Filipino athletes on September 27, 1939.

 In conclusion, Nepomuceno came to dominate when the metric system was replacing the old imperial yard system. *The 200m straight race was famous until the 1960s and deleted from the record books.